mihneacojocaru/react-redux-toolkit/README.md

   },
 };

-//a redux slice accepts an object with 3 object paramteres: name, initialState and reducers
+//a redux slice accepts an object with 3 object parameters: name, initialState and reducers
 //to make it easier to manage we'll position the 3 objects outside of the main object const colorChangeSlice = createSlice({
   name: name,